PyRepair/maniple/training-data/summarize-experiment-v2/pandas/88/prompt_response_response_1.md

     if len(index) == 0 and len(columns) > 0:
         table = table.T

+    # GH 15193 Make sure empty columns are removed if dropna=True
     if isinstance(table, ABCDataFrame) and dropna:
         table = table.dropna(how="all", axis=1)

     return table
 ```

+This corrected version of the `pivot_table` function should resolve the issue and pass the failing test case while also addressing the bug reported on GitHub.